top of page

 Best Interest of the Child

-The standard courts use when making custody decisions, focusing on safety, stability, the child’s needs, and healthy parent-child relationships.
+The standard courts use when making custody decisions, and the factors judges consider when evaluating a child’s needs.

 Physical Custody (Parenting Time)

-How time-sharing schedules are structured, including overnights, transitions, school-week routines, and what courts consider when dividing parenting time.
+How time-sharing arrangements are structured, including schedules and overnights, and how courts approach parenting time.

 Legal Custody